Community Partners

 457063_439694749392502_150683917_o.jpg

-Habitat for Humanity of NOrthern Arizona
+Habitat for Humanity of Northern Arizona

 Habitat for Humanity is a nonprofit organization that helps families build and improve places to call home.
 We believe affordable housing plays a critical role in strong and stable communities.
 We believe that the home is a key catalyst in helping to permanently break the cycle of poverty.
 We build and repair houses all over the world using volunteers and donations.
 Our partner families purchase these houses through no-profit, no-interest mortgage loans and other innovative financing methods.